Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-These macros are invoked using the "!" operator and can be used in various places in a Rust program, such as in expressions, statements, and function definitions.
+These macros are invoked using the name of the function followed by the `!` operator.
+They can be used in various places in a Rust program, such as in expressions, statements, and function definitions.

 ```rust
 my_macro!(input);